Digital platform (infrastructure): Examples

 Some of the most prominent digital platforms are owned, designed, and operated by for-profit corporations such as Google, Amazon, Facebook, Alibaba, Tencent, Baidu, and Yandex.
 By contrast, non-corporate digital platforms, including the Linux operating system, Wikipedia and Ethereum, are community-managed; they do not have shareholders nor do they employ executives in charge of achieving predefined goals.

 Criticism

 Despite their notable ability to create value for individuals and businesses, large corporate platforms have received backlash in recent years.
 Some platforms have been suspected of anticompetitive behavior, of promoting a form of surveillance capitalism, of violating labor laws, and more generally, of shaping the contours of a digital dystopia.
+The digital platforms operating in social media operate a business model that nudges content creators toward circulating disinformation.